by Kim Childs, CPPC

 From then on, it was an awesome day.

-Whether or not we have someone special beside us on Valentine’s Day, we can each take responsibility for romancing our lives – and ourselves – whenever we like.
+Whether or not we have someone special beside us this Valentine’s Day, we can each take responsibility for romancing our lives – and ourselves – whenever we like.
 After all, how do we really want to treat the person we spend the most time with?
-Here are some ways to be your own Valentine:
+Here are some ways to be your own valentine:

 Create rituals – Each day, the demands of modern life and electronic communications are relentless.
 If we don’t deliberately take time for what we truly value, we’re always at the mercy of other people’s agendas.
 Daily rituals can include journaling, prayer, exercise, meditation, writing a gratitude list, setting positive intentions for the day, writing about what we’re looking forward to or what went well each day, or simply sipping coffee or tea in sweet silence.
 Rituals are about intentionally and consistently unplugging from the busyness of life to honor what is personally meaningful.
 Candles, incense and music can enhance your rituals, if that feels inviting.

 Go play – Julia Cameron, author of The Artist’s Way: A Spiritual Path to Higher Creativity, advises those who want to recover their creativity to take an Artist Date each week.
-It’s meant to be done alone, with the sole purpose of “refilling the well” of inspiration and sensory pleasures.
+Its sole purpose is to “refill the well” of inspiration and sensory pleasures.
 These self-directed play dates can include museum trips, concerts, dance and art classes, neighborhood strolls, walks in nature, visits to unusual shops, finger painting in the kitchen and dancing in the living room.
-Invite your inner kid to set the agenda.
+Invite your inner kid to set the agenda, and show up with enthusiasm.

 Give thanks, often – Cultivating gratitude, another fundamental Positive Psychology practice, nurtures a lasting romance with life.
 Whether it’s noting and savoring things you are thankful for, or giving thanks for misfortune that did not happen and problems that have disappeared, there is always something for which to be grateful.
 An “attitude of gratitude” can create immediate feelings of abundance, and sweetness that lasts longer than a box of fancy chocolates.